CORE-IQ/core-iq-demo/README.md

 3. Review the Mosaic groups and media index information.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).

+Animations rely on simple CSS transitions, so no external libraries such as AOS are required.
+All `data-aos` attributes have been removed from the JavaScript.